City Palace Jaipur

 • Visit City Palace between September and March as the weather is pleasant.

-No matter what time of year it is, the City Palace always looks pristine.
-However, you have to walk a lot because the complex is spread out across a large number of acres.
-City Palace Jaipur is best visited between October and February, which is basically the winter season.
+No matter the time of year, the City Palace always looks pristine.
+However, you must walk a lot because the complex is spread across many acres.
+City Palace Jaipur is best visited between October and February, the winter season.
 During winter, the Rose Gate of the City Palace is a sight to watch, which depicts the beauty of winter and is dedicated to the Female Goddess.

 Q: Is the camera allowed in City Palace Jaipur?